namratha-vj/os-project/README.md

 ## This is a simple terminal lock program in Windows batch scripting.
-Here is an explanation of what each line does:
+Here is an explanation of the code:

 ```
 @echo off